Oriflame Logo

 Oriflame Logo 2011-present

 The current logo is rigorous itself.
 It consists of a title typed in a classic capital sans serif.
-It has an original design emphasizing the letter “O.” The sign is made in the form of an open circle as if it were a massage movement along the contour of the face.
+It has an original design that emphasizes the letter “O.” The sign is shaped as an open circle, as if it were a massage movement along the contours of the face.
 In this way, the manufacturer emphasized the connection with cosmetic products.
 There is a wide space between the letters, so the inscription looks airy and light despite the bold lines and black color.
 All symbols are straight, geometric, with even corners.
 The designers divided the long line into two thin stripes and raised them to the word “Sweden.”
 They also returned the emblem to black.

 Font and Colors